Why you’ll love it

 At a cellar door

 You’ll find cellar doors at Darlington Vineyard at Orford, Devils Corner at Apslawn and Freycinet Vineyard where you can also sample Freycinet Extra Virgin Olive Oil, made from olives grown on the adjoining grove.
-At Cranbrook you’ll find family owned Gala Estate—originally one of the east coast’s earliest farms.
+At Cranbrook you’ll find family owned Gala Estate—originally one of the east coast’s earliest farms and Craigie Knowe Vineyard, the oldest vineyard on teh east coast.
 Also at Cranbrook is family-owned Milton Vineyard, once a 19th century wool farm, and the heritage cellar door at Spring Vale Wines.
 Priory Ridge Wines, located in the small settlement of Priory Ridge, three kilometres from St Helens, is a boutique vineyard specialising in pinot noir and sauvignon blanc wines.

 At some east coast cellar doors, tasting plates of the region’s delicious produce can be enjoyed alongside the winery’s best vintages.
 You can savour fresh Tasmanian seafood, matched with the vineyard’s award-winning wines, at Spring Vale Wines’ pop-up vineyard seafood restaurant, located among the vines on the estate.

 Visit Milton Vineyard for delectable tapas plates and oysters, savoured on the vineyard deck that overlooks the vines or pick up a gourmet hamper of luscious Tasmanian produce and fine local wine at Gala Estate, perfect for enjoying al fresco at the vineyard or at a nearby beach.

 Check with individual vineyards for cellar door opening times prior to your visit.